 Performance assessments of the Environmental Management and Monitoring Plan

-1. A Contractor [In addition to the continual internal assessment required pursuant to regulation 50(4), a][A] Contractor shall [also periodically] conduct [or commission a formal] performance assessments of its Environmental Management and Monitoring Plan, [in accordance with this regulation[, the applicable Standard and taking into account the Guidelines].
+1. A Contractor shall [also periodically] conduct [or commission a formal] performance assessments of its Environmental Management and Monitoring Plan, [in accordance with this regulation[, the applicable Standard and taking into account the Guidelines].
 In conducting such a performance assessment of the Environmental Management and Monitoring Plan, the Contractor shall [using an Independent Auditor,] assess:

 (a) the continued appropriateness and adequacy of the plan, including the management conditions and actions attaching thereto;